Tram Nguyen

-Tram Nguyen (Nguyễn Thị Ngọc Trâm; born June 22, 1986) is an American politician serving as a member of the Massachusetts House of Representatives from the 18th Essex District.
+Tram Thi Ngoc Nguyen (Nguyễn Thị Ngọc Trâm; born June 22, 1986) is an American politician serving as a member of the Massachusetts House of Representatives from the 18th Essex District.
 She represents the towns of Andover, Boxford, North Andover, and Tewksbury.
+She currently resides in Andover with her husband Nathanael Powers and two dogs.

-Nguyen serves as the Vice Chair of the Joint Committee on Labor & Workforce Development (first AAPI woman Vice Chair in the MA House of Representatives) and member of Joint Committee on Mental Health, Substance Use & Recovery Committee, Joint Committee on Municipalities & Regional Governments, and House Committee Human Resources & Employee Engagement (formerly Personnel & Administration).
-Prior to being elected as the first Vietnamese-American woman in the Massachusetts Legislature, Nguyen was an attorney at Greater Boston Legal Services providing support for survivors of domestic violence, seniors, veterans, people with disabilities, low-wage workers, and others from vulnerable communities.
+Nguyen is currently serving as the Chair of the House Committee on Climate Action and Sustainability (the first Asian American woman Chair in the MA House of Representatives) and member of the Joint Committee on Financial Services.
+She has previously served as Vice Chair of the House Committee on Steering, Policy, and Scheduling and the Joint Committee on Labor and Workforce Development.

+Prior to being elected as the first Vietnamese American woman in the Massachusetts Legislature, Nguyen was an attorney at Greater Boston Legal Services providing support for survivors of domestic violence, immigrants, seniors, veterans, people with disabilities, low-wage workers, and others from vulnerable communities.
+Nguyen is the highest ranking Asian American woman in the Massachusetts legislature.

 Early life and education

 Nguyen was born in Vietnam and immigrated to the United States with her family as political refugees when she was 5 years old.
-She was raised in the Merrimack Valley and resides in Andover.
+She was raised in the Merrimack Valley — first living in public housing in Lawrence and then moving to Methuen.
 Nguyen graduated from Methuen High School and enrolled at Tufts University as a first-generation college student.
+She is the first person in her family to graduate from college and graduate school.

 Before deciding to study law, Nguyen believed she wanted to study medicine and become a pediatrician.
 Her love for children led her to become involved with the Jumpstart program providing education to help underprivileged children develop literacy skills at a young age.
-However, her involvement with Jumpstart led Tram to realize that she wanted to continue to help families such as these and preferred to make change through policy, not medicine.
+Through her involvement with Jumpstart, Nguyen realized she wanted to continue helping families like these — and that she could make a greater impact through policy rather than medicine.
 Nguyen received a degree in Sociology and American Studies from Tufts University and then her J.D. from Northeastern University.

+In 2022, Nguyen was named a Rappaport Urban Scholar.
+The Rappaport Urban Scholars Program provides full-tuition scholarships to elected and appointed officials to attend the Harvard Kennedy School’s Mid-Career Master in Public Administration (MC/MPA) program.
+Nguyen graduated from the Harvard Kennedy School MC/MPA program in 2024.